rbisdorff/Digraph3/docSphinx/tutorial.rst

 The ranking problem
 ...................
-We need to rank without ties a set *X* of items (usally decision alternatives) that are evaluated on multiple incommensurable performance criteria; yet, for which we may know their pairwise outranking situation characteristics, i.e. r(*x* S *y*) for all *x*, *y* in *X* (see [BIS-2013]_).
+We need to rank without ties a set *X* of items (usually decision alternatives) that are evaluated on multiple incommensurable performance criteria; yet, for which we may know their pairwise valued outranking situation characteristics, i.e. r(*x* S *y*) for all *x*, *y* in *X* (see [BIS-2013]_).

-Unfortunately, the Condorcet digraph, associated with a given outranking digraph, presents only exceptionally a linear ordering.
-Usually, pairwise majority comparisons do not render even a complete or, at least, a partial transitive outranking relation.
+Unfortunately, the Condorcet digraph, associated with such a given outranking digraph, presents only exceptionally a linear ordering.
+Usually, pairwise majority comparisons do not render even a complete or, at least, a transitive partial outranking relation.

 Let us consider a didactic outranking digraph generated from a random Cost-Benefit performance tableau concerning 9 decision alternatives evaluated on 13 performance criteria::